marceelrf/tidyspec/README.md

 ## About

-The `tidyspec` package was design to enable the data analysis of spectral data (as IR, Raman, NMR) with the tidy-data format.
+The `tidyspec` package was design to enable the data analysis of spectroscopy data (as IR, Raman, NMR) with the tidy-data format.
 There are 6 families of functions in `tidyspec`, all starting with `spec_`:

 -   **Transformation**: Convert data from absorbance to transmittance (`spec_abs2trans`) & from transmittance to absorbance